reflectoring/reflectoring.github.io/content/blog/2022/2022-06-30-configuring-cors-with-spring.md

 By defining the annotation at both class and method levels
     - its combined attributes will be applied to the methods i.e (origins, allowedHeaders, maxAge)

-## Enable CORS Configuration globally
+#### Enable CORS Configuration globally

-Instead of adding CORS to each of the resource separately, we could define a common CORS configuration that would apply to all resources defined in the application.
+Instead of adding CORS to each of the resource separately, we could define a common CORS configuration that would apply to all resources defined.
 We could use **WebMvcConfigurer** which is a part of the Spring Web MVC library.
 By overriding the **addCorsMapping** we could configure CORS to all URLs that are handled by Spring Web MVC.

 To define the same configuration (as explained in the previous sections) globally, we could use the configuration parameters